 The Prime Machine is a concordancer designed to provide you with examples of how words and phrases are used.
 The security of your search requests and search results is important to us, but you should remember that no method of electronic transmission is 100% secure.
 As with other internet traffic there is always the possibility that others may try to see what requests you are making or to intercept the corpus data which is being retrieved.
 We cannot guarantee absolute security.

-When using the "DIY Text Tools" you should be aware that the word lists (and/or lists of pairs of words) will need to be transmitted to the Server if you use the software to obtain lists of Key Words, Key Key Words, Wordlist Statistics or MI Scores.
+When using the "DIY Text Tools" you should be aware that the word lists (and/or lists of pairs of words) will need to be transmitted to the Server if you use the software to obtain lists such as Key Words, Key Key Words, Wordlist Statistics, Average LL/MI Scores or Matching Clusters.
 You should consider the security of this transmission process, especially if the texts you are sending contain any personal information.